Dynamics of Ideal Fluid Flows: Singularity Formation

 Before jumping into one approach to singularity formation in the Euler equation, via the analysis of self-similar singularities, let us take a moment to look at model equations and other potential arguments for singularity formation.
 While such techniques do not generally give us a very detailed and precise description of the singularities, they can reveal deep structures in the equations that tell us \emph{why} singularities form.
 One of the first models that appeared in the study of singularity formation is the Constantin-Lax-Majda model \cite{CLM}:

 where $H$ is the Hilbert transform.
 This was designed as a toy model to understand the effects of vorticity stretching in a non-local model.
 It actually turns out to be kind of embedded in the Euler equation, in a certain limit.
 Singularity formation for this model was shown in the original paper \cite{CLM} by finding an exact solution formula for solutions.
 It turns out that this solution formula shows that singularities form for a large class of data and that the singularities are self-similar.
-Let us mention also that it was shown in \cite{BE} that \emph{any} scalar equation of the type with $R$ a linear operator was shown to exhibit singularity formation.
-This can be seen as a higher dimensional version of the Constantin-Lax-Majda equation.
-It is a very interesting problem to see what happens in the presence of transport terms.
+Let us mention also that it was shown in \cite{BE} that \emph{any} scalar equation of the type with $R$ a linear operator satisfying some mild assumptions, exhibits singularity formation.
+It is an interesting problem to see what happens in the presence of transport terms.
 One such case is given in the De Gregorio model \cite{DG1, DG2}:

 This can be seen as the Constantin-Lax-Majda model with transport.
 Singularity formation and global regularity for this model has been shown in a few contexts \cite{EJDG, JSS, Chen}.
 It is expected that there is global regularity for smooth solutions to this model when posed on $\mathbb{S}^1$.
 A great deal of evidence for this was given in the work \cite{Chen}.
 See also \cite{JSS}.